Skip to main content

 Yes.
 The primary screening is performed by the Core Facility in a first FACS/ELISA screen to identify supernatants containing antibodies that bind to the antigen.
 In addition, depending on the intended assays, we also can perform capture, competition or Sandwich ELISA assays or whole cell screening in 96-well flow cytometry analyses.

 We are in the process of setting up an online system that will allow you to check the progress of your project/order.
-For now, please contact us by email CF-MAB@helmholtz-munich.de
+For now, please contact us by email.

 This image provides an overview and timeline for our customized three-step antibody manufacturing workflow

-If you are an Helmholtz Munich researcher, your PSP account, which we request prior to the start of the service, will be charged upon completion of the work.
+If you are an Helmholtz Munich researcher, your PSP account will be charged upon completion of the work.

-External partners will receive a quote from us in advance and an invoice upon completion of the work.
+External customers will receive a quote from us in advance and an invoice upon completion of the work.

 We have extensive experience in monoclonal antibody production, so each project has the best chance of success.
 However, we cannot guarantee that your target antigen will result in high-affinity antibodies.
 We have quality control measures in place to increase the chances of success, software programs to analyze antigens, and expertise on screening strategies, but there are targets that fail to induce a strong antibody response despite all predictions.